maxmcd/webtty/readme.md

 I think this somewhat violates the spirit of this tool because it relies on a third party service.
 However, one-way connections allow you to do very cool things.
 Eg: I can have a build server output a WebRTTY connection string on error and allow anyone to attach to the session.

-Sdp descriptions are encrypted when uploaded and encryption keys are shared with the connection data to decrypt.
-So presumably the service being comporomised is not problematic.
+SDP descriptions are encrypted when uploaded and encryption keys are shared with the connection data to decrypt.
+So presumably the service being compromised is not problematic.

 Very open to any ideas on how to enable trusted one-way connections.
 Please open an issue or reach out if you have thoughts.
 For now, the `-o` flag will print a warning and link to this explanation.